Jendnice/To_Have_And_To_Honeymoon/notes.md

 ** Prepare for project review.
     1. Review everything on project page list.
     2. Review everything Corinna told you (in mini notebook).
     3. Know every line of code - what it does and how it works.
 (HTML and CSS, too!
 Make sure you understand your slideshow pieces.)
+Delete notes/comments that are in CSS file afterwards if appropriate.
     4. Read article Corinna sent you (in your Slack.)
     5. If you didn't add Update to Location and/or Experience, or Delete to Experience, make sure you know how to do these!
     5. Watch ES6 video by Cernan.